Why Fight is a cross-platform massively multiplayer combat game. We caught up with the developers, Build on Barren, to find out more about it.

 Because building an open game world is very easy using SpatialOS, and this is the main reason.

-Before this July, we were using Photon Server to develop the game, and then turned to SpatialOS in mid-July.
+Before this July, we were using Photon Server to develop the game and then turned to SpatialOS in mid-July.
 We use Unity GDK and Platform SDK.
 Admittedly, we are both surprised and enchanted with high development efficiency that SpatialOS provides.
+Without SpatialOS, we couldn’t have achieved physical synchronization of authoritative server, high development efficiency, or persistence.

 We are both surprised and enchanted by the high development efficiency that SpatialOS provides.